jelocodes/jelocodes.github.io/_posts/2017-09-10-weekend_sinatra_project_scrapsauce_or_making_leftovers_useful_again.markdown

 ![](http://i.imgur.com/xi8gDXC.gif)
 > Recipe instantiation in real time.

-The next problem was that at this point, all recipes could be deleted by any user of the app.
+The next problem was that at this point, all recipes could be deleted by *any* user of the app.
 What was needed was a way for the app to *know* when the recipe's creator was the one viewing the recipe, and allow deletion only then.
 We achieve this by creating *helper methods* that check current user identity.
-Placed in the ApplicationController, all other controllers have access to these methods:
+Placed in the ApplicationController, because all other controllers inherit from the ApplicationController, all other controllers have access to these methods.

 ```
 helpers do
   def logged_in?
-    !!session[:user_id]
+    !!session[:user_id]  #if a session id exists (truthy), it means a user is logged in
   end

   def current_user
-    User.find(session[:user_id])
+    User.find(session[:user_id]) #we find the User in the database that has a matching user_id
   end
 end
 ```

-Now with some erb logic in the views, the view will only render the Delete button if the recipe object currently loaded has a user_id that matches the current logged in user's user_id (stored in the session).
+Now with some .erb logic in the views, the view will only render the Delete button if the recipe object currently loaded has a user_id that matches the current logged in user's user_id (stored in the session).

 ```
 <% if logged_in? && @recipe.user_id == session[:user_id] %>